 The symptoms of PTSD may last from several months to many years.
 Support from parents, school, and peers is important.
 Emphasis needs to be placed on establishing a feeling of safety.
 Psychotherapy (individual, group, or family) which allows the child to speak, draw, play, or write about the event is helpful.
 Medication may also be useful to deal with agitation, anxiety, or depression.

-Cognitive Behavioral Therapy is the gold standard in treating PTSD.
-Trauma focused Cognitive Behavior Therapy (TF-CBT) is an evidenced-based treatment model that has been proven to reduce trauma related symptoms.
+Cognitive behavioral therapy is the gold standard in treating PTSD.
+Trauma focused cognitive behavior therapy (TF-CBT) is an evidenced-based treatment that has been proven to reduce trauma related symptoms.
 Using TF-CBT, clinicians work collaboratively with the individual and their family to provide psychoeducation about the impact of trauma experiences.
 The client and their family will learn to manage distressing thoughts, feelings, and behaviors that are linked to the traumatic event.
 The family will also learn effective communication skills and strategies to increase safety.

 The goal of therapy is to understand, process, and reframe the memories of the traumatic event.
 In turn, this will change the unhelpful coping behaviors and thinking patterns associated with the trauma.
-The two types of CBT typically used are Exposure and Response Prevention (ERP) and Cognitive Restructuring.
+The two types of CBT typically used are exposure and response prevention (ERP) and cognitive restructuring.
 ERP involves the gradual exposure and habituation to triggering events (a feared object, situation, or obsession) to help the PTSD sufferer learn new ways of coping with the anxiety associated with the trauma.
 The goal is to modify the learned response (hence the name “response prevention”) so more healthy behaviors and thoughts take their place.
 ERP takes intensive practice through repeated exposures over many months.
-Cognitive Restructuring helps people better understand the traumatic event in a fact-based manner, dislodging the often-held distorted memories of the event.
-This helps to alleviate the shame and guilt which is often associated with trauma.
+Cognitive restructuring helps people better understand the traumatic event in a fact-based manner, dislodging the often held distorted memories of the event.
+This can alleviate the shame and guilt which is often associated with trauma.

-Additionally, scientific research has categorized Eye Movement Desensitization and Reprocessing (EMDR) an evidenced-based therapy, as effective for the treatment of PTSD.
+Scientific research has also categorized eye movement desensitization and reprocessing (EMDR) as an evidenced-based therapy effective for the treatment of PTSD.
 EMDR is a treatment technique that facilitates the reprocessing of traumatic memory.
-In this treatment, the patient focuses on sound, movement, or lights to guide eye movements, while recalling the traumatic event using gradual exposure.
+In this treatment, the patient focuses on sound, movement, or lights to guide eye movements while recalling the traumatic event using gradual exposure.
 This method helps reprocess the memory and how the PTSD sufferer reacts to it.

 Blanco, C., Xu, Y., Brady, K., Pérez-Fuentes, G., Okuda, M., & Wang, S. (2013).
 Comorbidity of posttraumatic stress disorder with alcohol dependence among US adults: results from National Epidemiological Survey on Alcohol and Related Conditions.
 Drug and Alcohol Dependence, 132(3), 630-638.